spaghettidba/WorkloadTools/Reports/README.md

 ## Notes For Editors and Curious

-If you are new to Power BI and want to make some changes, make your own report or simply know how the report works you may want to know the following
+If you are new to Power BI and want to make some changes, make your own report or simply know how the report works you may need to know the following

 * **Hidden Objects** - to have a more readable report only the strictly necessary is visible in the "Field" panel, some tables, columns and measures (formulas) are hidden.
 To view them expand the "Field" side-bar, right click and enable "View hidden"
-* **Time Field** - For how the Power BI model works ⋅⋅1. **always** use the field [Elapsed Time (min)] of the "Time" table in any visual that displayes the trend by time (or use the period in general)
+* **Time Field** - For how the Power BI model works:
+⋅⋅1. **always** use the field [Elapsed Time (min)] of the "Time" table in any visual that displayes the trend by time (or use the time in general)
 ⋅⋅2.
-Any other [Elapsed Time (min)] Field (there is one in almost every table) will not propagate the filter correctly and you will obtain a flat chart or a static number
+Any other [Elapsed Time (min)] Field (there is one in almost every table, set as hidden) will not propagate the filter correctly.
+If used you will obtain flat charts and static numbers